 Patient Voices Network

-The Patient Voices Network (PVN) is a community of patients, families and caregivers working together with health care partners to improve BC’s health care system.
+We administer the Patient Voices Network (PVN) – a community of patients, families and caregivers working together with health care partners to improve BC’s health care system.
 PVN connects patient partners with health care partners who are seeking to engage the patient voice in their efforts to improve quality of care.
-It was created in 2009 by the BC Ministry of Health as part of its Patients as Partners strategy, and has been supported by us since December 2015.

 Every BC resident is invited to join PVN, as each of us has a unique experience of interacting with the health care system and can contribute that perspective to important conversations about care.
 When health care and patient partners collaborate, the results are improved patient safety, better health outcomes, reduced health care costs, and better decision-making.
 It leads to better care experiences for patients and care providers.
 Together, patient and health care partners know best how to improve health care.